razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

   So here we have introduced a new utility component called `Hidden` which accepts responsive props and enables us to hide/show component based on different screen sizes

+  > The `isMobile` logic can be be abstracted out withing Blade or left upto consumers, there are pros and cons to both the approaches hence we shall evaluate this case by case basis and it's out of scope of this document.

 ### On Blade Design Side

 While building components on Figma we have to keep in mind following things: